AMWA-TV/is-device-configuration/docs/API requests.md

 This is equivalent to invoking the specified method.

 `TODO`: Figure out how we map deprecation statuses for properties and methods.

-## Error response messages

-When any request encounters an error, the response MUST be [NcMethodResultError](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresulterror) or a derived datatype.